gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ### No Common Protection Solution {#enocommonpsi}

-If the responder to do not support any of the protection solutions offered by the assocation intiator in the
+If the responder to do not support any of the protection solutions offered by the association initiator in the

 ### Error During Protection Handshake {#ekeyhandshake}